 - Clean out any debris or sediment that entered the well.

 - Disinfect the well with shock chlorination.
-The system must be flushed (3-4 hours) after the disinfectant has been retained undisturbed in the system 6-8 hours to remove any debris and flush contaminates from the water system before testing for drinkability.
+The system must be flushed (three to four hours) after the disinfectant has been retained undisturbed in the system for six to eight hours to remove any debris and flush contaminates from the water system before testing for drinkability.

 - Then, contact a certified testing laboratory and tell them you want to have your private water supply tested for bacteria.
 They will provide a test kit with detailed instructions.
-See this NebGide for Nebraska's certified laboratories.
+(See list of certified laboratories.)

 If flood water came close to your well (100 feet or less) but did not reach the well, have your water tested as a precaution.